Zombie Hotel

-Zombie Hotel is a French/Irish animated children's television series about a hotel run by zombies, created by Jan Van Rijsselberge, produced by French production company Alphanim (now called Gaumont Animation) and shown internationally.
+Zombie Hotel is an animated children's television series about a hotel run by zombies, created by Jan Van Rijsselberge and produced by Alphanim, Telegael, Magma, LuxAnimation and Hosem for France 3 and TG4.

 Premise

-The main characters are Fungus and Maggot, two child zombies who pretend to be human to get into their local school, and their family and boarders at the hotel run by their parents.
+The main characters are Maggot and Fungus, two child zombies who pretend to be human to get into their local school, and their family and boarders at the hotel run by their parents.
 They make friends with Sam, a human boy whose mother is away most of the time.
 Sam soon finds out about their zombie powers and all three make a team of friends.
 Sam uses an old railway carriage as his haunt.
 The plot often involves a risk of the discovery of Maggot's and Fungus's zombie nature and the three trying to prevent this.
 The hotel itself is one of several main locations used in the show.
 Others include the school and Sam's railway carriage.